The Genomics Leadership Initiative at Juniata College

 - Science and Human Values Philosophy PL 250, Spring of odd numbered years, H division class.

-- Moral Judgement Psychology 3XX, Every Summer online, S division class.
+- Moral Judgment Psychology 3XX, Every Summer online, S division class.

 - Leadership in the 21rst Century.
-Business 299, Spring online (3 cr), S division class
+Business EB 299, Odd Springs online (3 cr), S division class

 Students must submit a notice of intent to complete the certificate to Prof. Vince Buonaccorsi before senior year.
 The certificate may be approved by Vince Buonaccorsi, Jill Keeney, Jay Hosler, Jim Roney, or Loren Rhodes (the certificate advisory board).
 Courses other than those listed above may also apply if approved by this group.
 Download the Genome Certificate Sheet to organize and plan your course of study.